Introduction to Dynamic Programming

 1. The Hook: Overlap and Optimization

-Dynamic Programming (DP) is Recursion + Caching.
+Dynamic Programming (DP) is exactly this: Recursion + Caching.

 It is an optimization technique used to solve complex problems by breaking them down into simpler, overlapping subproblems.
 We “trade space for time” by storing results to avoid re-computing them.
+If a problem can be solved optimally by breaking it into subproblems, and those subproblems are evaluated multiple times, DP is the perfect tool.

 2. The 4 Pillars of DP Mastery